IkramSen/dag-analyzer/gramm/README.md

 a period of 50 ms, a deadline of 40 ms, and worst case execution time of 4 ms.

-Further, the preemption cost may be defined using the keyword *PC* in the node declaration, as well as the task TAG is a heterogeneous architecture is considered.
+Further, the preemption cost may be defined using the tokken *PC* in the node declaration, as well as the task TAG is a heterogeneous architecture is considered.
 For example: